 Write non-chronological reports, independently, including the use of organisational devices to aid conciseness such as headings based on notes from several sources RECOUNT RECOUNT Expressing time, place and cause using: Watch or listen to third person recounts such as news or sports reports on conjunctions e.g. The children ate their lunch when they got to the television, radio or podcasts and identify the sequence of main events beach.
-Note the inclusion of relevant, but non-essential detail, to interest and adverbs e.g. They visited the gift shop next. engage the reader They had a demonstration of weaving in the hall.
-Continue to build banks of words supporting chronology, noting those that indicate specific timings e.g. at 3pm, after two hours Build banks of descriptive verbs to add detail and description; use well- chosen verbs in own recounts · · · · · · · · · · · · · · · · · · · Read examples of third person recounts such as letters, find out more about these fascinating creatures. newspaper reports and diaries Write finishing lines for a final paragraph that indicate the Write impersonal newspaper-style reports, e.g. about school events or an incident from a story including relevant, additional detail to add interest mederit from a story melading relevant, additional detail to add interest Expressing time, place and cause using: conjunctions e.g. The children ate their lunch when they got to the beach.
+Note the inclusion of relevant, but non-essential detail, to interest and adverbs e.g. They visited the gift shop next. engage the reader prepositions e.g. The children saw lots of butterflies during the visit.
+They had a demonstration of weaving in the hall.
+Continue to build banks of words supporting chronology, noting those that indicate specific timings e.g. at 3pm, after two hours Introduction to paragraphs as a way to group related material and introduce or round off a recount e.g. explore the content of Build banks of descriptive verbs to add detail and description; use wellintroductory paragraphs, identifying answers to the questions: chosen verbs in own recounts What?
+Who?
+When?
+Where?
+Include this information concisely in own recounts e.g. Last week, class 3c travelled to Butterfly Village to Read examples of third person recounts such as letters, find out more about these fascinating creatures. newspaper reports and diaries Write finishing lines for a final paragraph that indicate the Write impersonal newspaper-style reports, e.g. about school events or an conclusion of the recount, and include a simple summary e.g. The incident from a story including relevant, additional detail to add interest day ended with a talk by a butterfly expert.
+The whole class enjoyed a great day.

-The Stone Age -Ug: Boy genius (POR) Narrative Marvellous machines- The Iron Man (POR) Discussion Dialogue and Playscripts Narrative- adventure and mystery Instructions Poetry- Haiku, Tanka and kennings- read and write (multi-cultural links) Core Learning Intent t ions Age Related Spelling Words with Use of the present perfect form of verbs instead of the simple past Uses dialogue to reveal detail about character / move the narrative forward short /i/ e.g. He has gone out to play contrasted with He went out to play. sound spelt Beginning to choose appropriate pronoun for clarity, cohesion and Turns notes into sentences grouping information, often moving from with 'y' to avoid repetition e.g. I played with my dog and he loved it. general to more specific Expanded noun phrases for description and specification e.g. The Includes the use of organisational devices to aid conciseness such as Suffixes blue butterfly, plain flour, the man in the moon numbered lists or headings, based on notes from several sources beginning Begins using apostrophes to mark plural possession e.g. the girl's with a vowel name, the girls' names (er/ed/ing) to INSTRUCTIONS INSTRUCTIONS words with Expressing time, place and cause using: conjunctions, adverbs, Read and follow increasingly complex instruction more than prepositions Read and compare examples of instructional text, evaluating their one syllable effectiveness Introduction to paragraphs as a way to group related material Suffixes , , , , , , Research a particular area (e.g. playground games) and work in small groups beginning Headings and sub-headings to aid presentation to prepare a set of oral instructions.
+The Stone Age -Ug: Boy genius (POR) Narrative Dialogue and Playscripts Instructions Marvellous machines- The Iron Man (POR) Discussion Narrative- adventure and mystery Poetry- Haiku, Tanka and kennings- read and write (multi-cultural links) Core Learning Intent tions Age Related Spelling Grammar Composition Words with Use of the present perfect form of verbs instead of the simple past Uses dialogue to reveal detail about character / move the narrative forward short /i/ e.g. He has gone out to play contrasted with He went out to play. sound spelt Beginning to choose appropriate pronoun for clarity, cohesion and Turns notes into sentences grouping information, often moving from with 'y' to avoid repetition e.g. I played with my dog and he loved it. general to more specific Expanded noun phrases for description and specification e.g. The Includes the use of organisational devices to aid conciseness such as Suffixes blue butterfly, plain flour, the man in the moon numbered lists or headings, based on notes from several sources beginning Begins using apostrophes to mark plural possession e.g. the girl's with a vowel name, the girls' names (er/ed/ing) to INSTRUCTIONS INSTRUCTIONS words with Expressing time, place and cause using: conjunctions, adverbs, Read and follow increasingly complex instruction more than prepositions Read and compare examples of instructional text, evaluating their one syllable effectiveness Introduction to paragraphs as a way to group related material Suffixes Research a particular area (e.g. playground games) and work in small group beginning Headings and sub-headings to aid presentation to prepare a set of oral instructions.
 Try these out with other children and with a vowel evaluate their effectiveness (er/ed/en/ing)